 It’s difficult to let go of those kinds of goals.
-You may feel guilty for even thinking of giving up the kind of long-term security that others around you are working hard to achieve.
+You may feel guilty for even thinking of giving up the kind of long-term security that other teachers around you are working hard to achieve.

 You might even feel that you don’t have any other skills.
 Years of teaching left me with low career self-esteem and feeling devalued as a professional.
 Impostor syndrome can be STRONG during this time.
 The fear of facing rejection when applying for roles while battling low career self-esteem leads you to believe that it will “never happen” for you.

-But I want you to hear this:

-Life is too short to stay in a career that isn’t the right fit.
+But I want you to hear this: life is too short to stay in a career that isn’t the right fit.

 If teaching isn’t what you thought it would be or you simply need a change, it’s okay to move on.
 It’s okay to validate those feelings instead of feeling wrong for them.
-Growth and change, even growing out of a profession that once felt like a “calling” is human nature.
+Growth and change, even growing out of a profession that once felt like a “calling”, is human nature.